These Retailers Started Their Cyber Monday Deals Early

 According to a Curbed report, several stores chose to extend their Black Friday sales through the weekend and into Cyber Monday, which is the day when online shopping is often highest.
 People return to work after the Thanksgiving holiday, and they buy things online throughout the workday.

-For instance, Ikea already has a code for $25 off $100 purchase good through November 26.
-There are additional discounts for Ikea Family Members throughout the weekend and into Monday.
+For instance, IKEA already has a code for $25 off $100 purchase, good through November 26.
+There are additional discounts for IKEA Family Members throughout the weekend and into Monday.

-Also mattress company Bear offers $125 off any purchase $500 and over and $225 off any purchase $1,200 and above.
+Also mattress company Bear offers $125 off any purchase of $500 and over, and $225 off any purchase of $1,200 and above.
 Plus, when you buy a mattress, it comes with two free Cloud Pillows.
 The deal ends on November 27.
 Another brand that sells mattresses, Purple, has $100 off the original Purple.
 An added bonus is the Purple blanket for free, and the bargains end on November 26.

-At home teeth straightening company, Candid has 75% off of its $95 starter kit with the code GOBBLE75.
+At-home teeth straightening company Candid has 75 percent off of its $95 starter kit with the code GOBBLE75.
 The site offers an all-inclusive treatment for $1,995, and people report having success with this method of evening out their smiles.

 As for Walmart, the big box retailer extended its Black Friday sale through Sunday, and the Cyber Monday specials start at 12:01 a.m. on November 26.
 There are still plenty of great deals on smart home items, laptops, toys, and TVs.
-Walmart competitor, Target, also kept its Black Friday sales through today.
+Walmart competitor Target also kept its Black Friday sales through today.

 #Amazon Cyber Monday Deals Week!